petzsch/petzsch.github.io/content/page/about.md

 E-Mail: markus@petzsch.eu
 For concerns regarding the E-Mail Service: postmaster@isp-panel.net

-This website and the associated services are soley for private/non-commercial use.
+This website and the associated services are solely for private/non-commercial use.

 ### About me